 The lymphocytes are normally supposed to fight invaders, like viruses.
 Instead, they were attacking the body’s own tissues.
 That’s not supposed to happen.

-Pretty quickly after this, scientists came up with the idea that some viral or bacterial infection, like Yersinia, Cytomegalovirus, or Borrelia, may have caused the immune system to attack the thyroid gland[iii].
+Pretty quickly after this, scientists came up with the idea that some viral or bacterial infections, like Yersinia, Cytomegalovirus, or Borrelia, may have caused the immune system to attack the thyroid gland[iii].
 They just didn’t know exactly how a virus could get the body to attack itself.
 Among other mechanisms, they found that a viral infection of the thyroid itself could cause it to put up proteins like little flags called HLA II that calls the immune cells to it.
-However for our wheat connection, I’d like to focus on another very interesting mechanism called molecular mimicry.
+However, for our wheat connection, I’d like to focus on another very interesting mechanism called molecular mimicry.

 The idea is that the immune system identifies a virus by looking at just a little piece of it called an epitope.
 It’s akin to identifying a person only by looking at the shape of their nose.
 In our thyroid cells, especially on the enzyme, Thyroid Peroxidase (TPO), there are protein bits that look just like an epitope on the virus!
 So, the immune system is not that discerning – it just looks for the epitopes.
 Well, guess what other substance has an epitope lookalike?
 Yep, wheat.